kbardool/MLOps_Project_1/README.md

     reports.
 One improvement would be to split these out to separate modules. `train_models()` would simply train one or multiple models and return the fitted models (Random Forest, Logistic Regression, etc...)

-*   `classification_report_image()` canbe refactorized to generate reports for one model at a time, instead of receiving ground truth and predictions for multiple models.
+*   `classification_report_image()` can be refactorized to generate reports for one model at a time, instead of receiving ground truth and predictions for multiple models.